26 February 2026 · 5 min read

 The Braganza Baseline

-The Court of Appeal's formulation is precise.
-A discretion expressly qualified by "reasonably" is not exercised improperly merely because the tribunal would have decided differently.
+His formulation is precise.
+A discretion expressly qualified by “reasonably” is not exercised improperly merely because the tribunal would have decided differently.
 The question is whether the decision was one that a reasonable decision-maker in that position could have reached — not what the tribunal itself would have decided.
+“Objective reasonableness” is inapt language because it implies the tribunal is the primary decision-maker.
+The contract allocated the decision to one party.
+The tribunal polices the outer boundary of permissible choices, not conducts its own primary assessment.

-At the same time, the word "reasonably" is not empty.
-An express reasonableness qualification does something beyond the bare rationality floor implied by Braganza.
-The range of permissible choices is genuinely constrained: positions that a reasonable person in that role could not adopt will fall outside it and breach the contract.
+At the same time, the word “reasonably” is not empty.
+An express qualifier does something beyond the bare Braganza floor.
+The range of permissible choices is genuinely narrower: positions that a reasonable person in that role could not adopt will fall outside it and breach the contract.

 The Practical Takeaway

-For practitioners advising claimants: the temptation when a contract says "reasonably" is to argue that the tribunal should form its own view of what was reasonable and substitute it for the employer's decision.
+For claimants, the temptation when a contract says “reasonably” is to argue that the tribunal should form its own view and substitute it.
 Bradley closes that route.
-The question is not what the tribunal would have decided — it is whether the employer's decision fell outside the range available to a reasonable employer in that position.
-That is a harder argument to run, and the evidence needs to be strong enough to show the decision was not merely imperfect but genuinely outside the permissible range.
+The evidence needs to be strong enough to show the employer’s decision was not merely imperfect but genuinely outside the permissible range.
+For respondents, the message is procedural: a discretion exercised through a coherent process, on relevant grounds, and landing within a defensible range will be hard to disturb.
+Document the reasoning, not just the conclusion.

 A service charge dispute about a basement gym in Westminster has, somewhat improbably, produced the clearest articulation yet of what it means to exercise a contractual discretion “reasonably.”
 Employment practitioners would do well to keep it in mind.